 Curiosity and big dreams

-• Each day, children have extended periods of time where they can follow their own learning agenda with time for playing, exploring and learning through a carefully resourced and planned learning environment; inside and out.
-This is their explore and learn time.
+- • Each day, children have extended periods of time where they can follow their own agenda with free-flow – playing, exploring and learning through a carefully resourced and planned learning environment; inside and out.

 We are passionate about early education and know that it is the time when we can ignite the love of learning in our children.
 At the end of EYFS we aim for all children to become enthusiastic lifelong learners with a belief that anything is possible.
 The children will have developed learning skills that help them to focus, flourish and fly whilst continuing their learning journey at The Meadows.